Next Council Meeting

 Lexington County charges "tipping fees" to businesses and non-Lexington County residents to dispose of items at the Edmund Landfill or Transfer Station.
 The fees vary according to the type of waste and customer.
 See the Fee Schedule for details.
 Proof of residency must be shown by residents when bringing material.
 Call (803) 755-3325 for additional information.

 If your load requires payment, you may pay by cash, check or citizens may pay by the Over-The-Counter (OTC) credit card payment option.
 Credit card payments include a small transaction fee.
-Frequent customers may apply for a credit account through Lexington County Solid Waste Management by completing and returning this form.
+Frequent business customers may apply for a credit account through Lexington County Solid Waste Management by completing and returning this form.
 Establishing a credit account requires a one-time $25 processing fee.

 |1||All material brought to the landfill and all vehicles picking up material (such as compost or mulch) must cross the scale and drivers must check in at the scale house.|